momoathome/Budget-Calculator/README.md

     pnpm taze
     ```

-4. **Enjoy your new Nuxt 3 project!**
+4. **Enjoy your new Budget-Calculator project!**

     Your site is now running at `http://localhost:3000`!

 ## ✨ Features

-The Starter Template uses the following technologies:
+The Budget-Calculator uses the following technologies:

 * [Nuxt 3](https://v3.nuxtjs.org/)
 * [Vue 3](https://v3.vuejs.org/)